Kirosoft/DeepThought/README.md

 # Features

 * Code free AI agent framework to orchestrate business flows
-* Fully deployed locally or at scale in the cloud
+* Fully deployable locally or at scale in the cloud
 * Recursive agent implementation with Domain Speciifc Language (DSL) built into the template
 * Support for context based search (RAG)
 * Dynamic workflow between agents

 # Agent Features

-* RAG Support using VectorDB
+* RAG Support
+* Assistant mode (context shared across multiple calls)
-* Multi-Agent session learning
+* Multi-Agent session learning (context shared across multiple class and agents)
-* Function calling support
+* Function calling support (use templated formats to make calls to tools or other agents)
+* Multi-shot learning (examples provide guideance for the AI)
+* Reflective queries (system prompts enhance output without user intervention)
+  * Support multi-hop strategies
-* JSON Output formatting
+* JSON Output formatting (generate or expect data based on defined schemas)
-* Reflective queries
-* Includes multi-shot learning
-* Change LLM model on a per agent basis
+* Change LLM model on a per agent basis (to save cost use the best LLM agents only when needed)

 # VectorDB Integrations